-Organisations must ensure that they are compliant with the needs and regulations.
-That’s why all stakeholder management and public consultation activities must be planned.
+Organisations must ensure that they are compliant with the needs and regulations, so all stakeholder management and public consultation activities must be planned and documented (a stakeholder management system is the best type of system for this).

-In short – that back of a napkin plan will not suffice.
-You must assess the situation and think about each organisation, business, family, government, piece of land, tree, or animal that will be affected by your project, to create a comprehensive stakeholder engagement plan.
+In short, that back-of-the-napkin plan will not suffice.
+You must assess the situation and think about each organisation, business, family, government, piece of land, tree, or animal that will be affected by your project to create a comprehensive stakeholder engagement plan.

 - Areas of influence of the project